Connect with us

 The visitors clawed one back through Demarai Grey, who curled past keeper Mark Travers to deny the hosts a clean sheet, before Emiliano Marcondes restored the two-goal advantage and Siriki Dembele set up Jaidon Anthony to end any doubt about the outcome.

-side upset Bristol City with a 3-1 victory at Ashton Gate.
+League One side upset Championship Bristol City with a 3-1 victory at Ashton Gate.

 Stefan Bajic’s debut between the posts for the hosts got off to a poor start as he conceded two goals in nine minutes to give the Imps an early confidence boost.